 A pedestrian way (meeting recognised standards) linking Broad Street (between Nos 17 and 25 Broad Street) to Church Lane will be protected from development.
-Developers will be required to incorporate such a link (or the relevant parts of such a link) in any proposals for redevelopment of any of the land or premises in the area of the route shown on the Proposals Map (Appendix Ai).
+Development proposals will incorporate such a link (or the relevant parts of such a link) in any proposals for redevelopment of any of the land or premises in the area of the route shown on Map 9.
 The local authorities will seek to secure the dedication of this route as a public right of way.

-Transport Infrastructure
+Transport infrastructure